 - a) The Two-year M.Ed.
-Programme is of 96 credits; the student shall have to earn 92 credits. - b) In a Four-credit course, three credits are assigned for lecture component and one credit for tutorial. - c) In a theory course, one credit is equivalent to one hour of teaching - d) In the practical course, one credit is equivalent to two hours of engagement in teaching and learning. - e) For theory courses, breakup of marks is given under; - (i) 100 marks- 60 Theory Exam - 15 Minor exam. - 25 Internal Assessment - f) For a Practical course, the ratio of External and Internal marks is 60:40. - g) For passing in any course, minimum 50% marks are required to be secured.
+Programme is of 98 credits; the student shall have to earn 92 credits. - b) In a Four-credit course, three credits are assigned for lecture component and one credit for tutorial. - c) In a theory course, one credit is equivalent to one hour of teaching - d) In the practical course, one credit is equivalent to two hours of engagement in teaching and learning. - e) For theory courses, breakup of marks is given under; - (i) 100 marks- 60 Theory exam.